LAW & ORDER: Adaptive Spatial Weighting for Medical Diffusion and Segmentation: Introduction

-\textbf{Our Key Insight.} We observe that spatial imbalance, a challenge plaguing both generative and discriminative medical imaging, can be addressed through a unified principle: \textbf{adaptive spatial weighting}.
-Rather than treating synthesis and segmentation as separate problems requiring separate solutions, we recognize that both benefit from learning where to allocate computational resources.
-In diffusion, the model focuses denoising effort on lesion regions.
-In segmentation, the network emphasizes spatially uncertain areas during feature fusion.
-Despite operating in opposite directions (denoising versus encoding), both instantiate the same underlying idea: \textbf{learn where to learn} (Fig.~\ref{fig:unified-principle}).
+\textbf{Shared Perspective.} We use \textbf{adaptive spatial weighting} as a common perspective for two task-specific adapters, rather than claiming a single formally unified mechanism.
+In diffusion, the model concentrates denoising effort on lesion regions.
+In segmentation, the network selectively strengthens late skip interactions when encoder and decoder context indicate that extra refinement is useful.
+The common thread is to learn where extra modeling emphasis is most useful, even though the resulting modules operate in different architectures and objectives (Fig.~\ref{fig:unified-principle}).

 \textbf{Our solution.} LAW (Learnable Adaptive Weighter) for mask-conditioned diffusion predicts per-pixel loss modulation from intermediate features and the conditioning mask, building on ratio-based priors but adding learned adjustments stabilized via normalization, clamping, and a Dice regularizer.
-This yields region-aware denoising without extra supervision \citep{Classifier,Classifier-free}.
-ORDER (Optimal Region Detection with Efficient Resolution) applies the same idea to segmentation by keeping MK-UNet’s multi-kernel encoder \citep{rahman2024mkunet} and inserting lightweight bidirectional attention with learned confidence gates on the final two skips.
-Decoder--encoder similarity drives the bidirectional attention maps, and a learned confidence gate scales both residual updates before fusion, so ORDER focuses capacity where semantics are richest while staying within a 42K-parameter budget.
+This yields region-aware denoising under a weighted denoising objective.
+ORDER (Optimal Region Detection with Efficient Resolution) applies the same idea to segmentation by keeping MK-UNet’s multi-kernel encoder \citep{rahman2024mkunet} and inserting lightweight bidirectional attention with learned global confidence gates on the final two skips.
+The bidirectional attention maps are efficiently constructed using shared decoder--encoder similarity, and a learned scalar gate scales both residual updates before fusion, so ORDER concentrates compute on the late skip stages --- where semantics and spatial detail must be reconciled --- while keeping to only 42K parameters.